Pectoral Girdle: Description, Anatomy, Function, Diagram

 3. Joints of the Pectoral Girdle

-4. Muscles That Articulate At The Pectoral Girdle
+4. Muscles Articulating at the Pectoral Girdle

-5. Nerve Supply To The Pectoral Girdle
+5. Nerve Supply of The Pectoral Girdle

-6. Blood Supply To The Pectoral Girdle
+6. Blood Supply to the Pectoral Girdle

-7. Biomechanics Of The Pectoral Girdle
+7. Biomechanics of The Pectoral Girdle

 8. Common Disorders And Injuries

-9. Recommended Video On ‘Pectoral Girdle’
+10. Recommended Video On ‘Pectoral Girdle’

 Pectoral Girdle: Description, Anatomy, Function, Diagram